Week of July 20, 2025

 Episode Cover

-This is "Arkies in the Beltway" for the week of March 24, 2024!
-I'm Alex Thomas — Washington Correspondent for the Arkansas Democrat-Gazette —...
+This is "Arkies in the Beltway" for the week of August 24, 2025!
+I'm Alex Thomas, Washington Correspondent for the Arkansas Democrat-Gazette, with your...

 Listen